Why 11 ships full of criminals were sent to colonize Australia

 The establishment of the penal colony marked the beginning of British settlement in Australia.

-The first years were very difficult for the colonists.
-They had to face harsh conditions and hostile Indigenous Australians.
+The first years were very difficult for the colonists, as they faced harsh conditions.

 However, over time, they managed to establish themselves and create a new society.